Skip to main content Skip to footer

 Nearest transport links

-• 5-minute walk from plenty of restaurants, bars and cafes 15 minutes by public transport or 23-minute walk to Centre Commercial Gaîté-Montparnasse shopping centre
+• 5-minute walk from plenty of restaurants, bars and cafes and 20 minutes by public transport to Charlottenburg-Wilmersdorf shopping centre.Β

 "I had an amazing time with English Path in Malta!
 Learning became an adventure.
 I loved the activities and now I'm better at English."